daronphang/programming-resources/golang/concurrency/channels.md

 ch <- x   // a send statement
 x := <-ch    // a receive expression in an assignment statement
-<-ch    // a receive statement, reuslt is discarded
+<-ch    // a receive statement, result is discarded
 ```

 ### Range and Close